-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+All children can witness (see and hear) and experience its effects and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 Exposure to domestic abuse and / or violence can have a serious, long-lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.